jorisroovers/gitlint/README.md

-B2    | body-trailing-whitespace    | Body cannot have trailing whitespace (space or tab) B3    | body-hard-tab               | Body cannot contain hard tab characters (\t) B4    | body-first-line-empty       | First line of the body (second line of commit message) must be empty
+B2    | body-trailing-whitespace    | Body cannot have trailing whitespace (space or tab) B3    | body-hard-tab               | Body cannot contain hard tab characters (\t) B4    | body-first-line-empty       | First line of the body (second line of commit message) must be empty B7    | body-changed-file-mention   | Body must contain references to certain files if those files are changed (set of files to monitor is configurable).

 ## Experimental: git commit-msg hook ##
 You can also install gitlint as a git ```commit-msg``` hook so that gitlint checks your commit messages automatically